hpburon/Workshop/project2.md

 This 3D plot represents the variation exhibited in the predicted values.

 ![](saint_catherine_mapview.png)
 This plot is a mapview that also reprsents the error of the predicted values compared to the worldpop raster.
 The model overpredicted in areas of high population and under predicted in areas of low population.
-It's interesting to note that the underprediction error seems to generally be larger than the overprediction error.
+It's interesting to note that the underprediction error seems to generally be much larger than the overprediction error.